Free Electricity Tools

 Why do I need to know my kWh usage before comparing plans?

 Texas electricity plans advertise rates at specific usage levels—usually 1,000 or 2,000 kWh.
-A plan that shows "9¢/kWh" at 2,000 kWh might actually cost 13¢/kWh if you only use 1,200 kWh.
+A plan that shows "9¢/kWh" at 2,000 kWh might cost 13¢/kWh if you only use 1,200 kWh.
 The advertised rate is technically true but can be misleading.
 Knowing your actual usage lets you see what you'd really pay.

 What is a good electricity rate in Texas?

-A good electricity rate in Texas is typically 10-12 cents per kWh for a fixed-rate plan in 2025.
+A good electricity rate in Texas is typically 10-12 cents per kWh for a fixed-rate plan in 2026.
 Rates below 10 cents are excellent, while rates above 14 cents are generally high.
 But the "best rate" depends on YOUR usage—high-usage homes (2,000+ kWh) often get better effective rates on plans with usage credits that don't help lower-usage homes.

 How much electricity does a Texas home use?